derrickcreamer/Hemlock/README.md

     rules[Status.FatePoints].Feeds(i => i * i, Status.LuckPoints);

+### Changing values with status instances:
+Whenever you call CreateStatusInstance or Add on a StatusTracker, a StatusInstance is returned.
+Once added to a tracker, the value of that StatusInstance can be changed directly, immediately updating the status's value inside the tracker!
+For example:

+    var statusInstance = statusTracker.Add(Status.Stunned, 20);
+    statusInstance.Value -= 5;

+After this, the result of `statusTracker[Status.Stunned]` will be 15.

 ### Single-instance statuses:
 The default mode of Hemlock is to allow multiple instances per status, but there's an issue with that: With multiple instances, a statement like `statusTracker[Status.Poisoned] = 15;` doesn't make much sense.
 (This is why that assignment is illegal by default.)

 But sometimes you want a status to act less like a collection of values (i.e., multiple instances), and more like a single integer.
 That's where the single-instance flag comes into play.

 When you say `statusTracker[Status.Poisoned] = 15;`, you intend for the new value to be 15, no matter what was there before.
-This is exactly what happens, once you set SingleInstance:
+This is exactly how it works once you set SingleInstance to true:

     rules[Status.Poisoned].SingleInstance = true;